BuddyForms/BuddyForms/readme.txt

 * Added a new check into the wp insert user function to save the redirect url
 * Created a new function buddyforms_login_redirect to redirect after login from shortcode attribute "redirct_url"
 * Created a new filter buddyforms_login_form_redirect_url to make it possible to overwrite the login redirect in BuddyForms extensions.
-* Adding the reset option to the dropdown field using an attribute as flag.
+* Added the reset option to the dropdown field using an attribute as flag.
-* Adding the reset option to the checkbox, dropdown and select2
+* Added the reset option to the checkbox, dropdown and select2
 * Implementing the save of post in the backend.
 This implementation is only for 2 field types.
 * Fixed the extract functions to avoid notices and warnings.
 * Change the submission page to use WP_Query and OOP.
-* Adding a hook to update the post meta on edit post in the backend
+* Added a hook to update the post meta on edit post in the backend
-* Adding a validation to check for specific number when the user set max and min for the same number.
+* Added a validation to check for specific number when the user set max and min for the same number.
 * More fixes and mobile view improvements, bigger image, fix in date formatting, better buttons, better typo
 * Fully reworked list view CSS
 * New CSS for table view and status items for table view